slatedb/slatedb/docs/0002-compaction.md

 - Compact WAL SSTs into larger SSTs so that space from overwrites and deletes can be reclaimed, and reduce read amplification.
 - Further compact compacted SSTs to further reduce read and space amplification.
 - Define a simple initial compaction algorithm that balances the various types of amplification.
 - Allow for flexibility in the specific compaction algorithm.
-This is likely going to be an area that we can uniquely innovate, and the design should support easily iterating on compaction policy.
+This is likely going to be an area that we can uniquely innovate, and the design should support easily iterating on compaction scheduler.
 - Split some compaction work between the writer and compactor processes to allow for better network utilization.
 - Support manual major compaction that compacts the whole database.